MachineLearning-FoundersAndCoders/Notes-and-links/README.md

 We will share relevant notes and links here.
 Please add any useful links you find that you think the group will find helpful.

-To start, please take a look at the following introductory course at Coursera.
+To start, please take a look at the following introductory course at Coursera:

 https://www.coursera.org/course/ml